Experts weigh in on steps leaders can take to become a transformational CIO, securing this role a new seat at the table.

 Crises have a way of proving our mettle, and many companies will emerge from this with a strong sense of what they’re capable of when it comes down to brass tacks.

-“We have this strategic ability to push our companies along to where they probably should have been a 3-4 years ago,” observes Lara Skripitsky, CP and CTO, McDonald’s.
+“We have this strategic ability to push our companies along to where they probably should have been three to four years ago,” observes Lara Skripitsky, VP and CTO, McDonald’s.
 “But now we’ve got permission from a pandemic, ironically, to move faster than ever before.”